exostin/MutantGame/README.md

 # About
-## DISCONTINUED; For the actual version go here: https://github.com/exostin/MutantBreakout
+## DISCONTINUED due to technical reasons; For the current version go here: https://github.com/exostin/MutantBreakout
 This is a simple Unity 3D game project, that is developed by total noobs, with one not-so-noob guy who's our guru!

 ## We're using